-Lifestyle upgrades are the process of taking less-good habits and turning them into better habits.
+Adopting lifestyle upgrades is a process of taking less-good habits and turning them into healthier ones.

-Making gradual, lasting improvements to our daily habits is still one of the best ways to better our health and extend our lifespan.
+Making gradual, lasting improvements to your daily habits is still among the best ways to extend your healthy lifespan.

 Here are eight lifestyle upgrades that can help you become leaner and stronger.

-These upgrades will be based on mathematics, science, nutrition, psychology, my approximately 30 years of experience working with clients, and – ultimately – your own intuition.
+These upgrades are based on simple mathematics, science, nutrition, psychology, exercise physiology, and my approximately 30 years of experience working with clients.

 1. Use This Mathematical Formula to Drop Body Fat

 There are exceptions, of course.
-People who weigh-in at over 300 pounds will usually do well with a more ambitious regimen, hopefully under the supervision of a doctor.
+People who weigh over 250 pounds will usually do well with a more ambitious regimen, hopefully under the supervision of a doctor.

-It’s difficult to tell clients who want to lose 40 pounds of fat that we should plan on 40 weeks to lose it.
+It’s difficult to tell others who want to lose 40 pounds of fat that they should plan 40 weeks to lose it.

 No one wants to hear that.

-The great thing about this is that it’s totally do-able.
+The great thing about this is that it’s doable.

 Shaving 200 calories off your daily intake is not that much.

-And exercising enough to burn 300 calories each day is also something that’s very realistic.
+And exercising enough to burn 300 calories each day is also very realistic.

 500cals x 7days = 3,500 calories = 1 pound of body fat.

-2. Think of Food in Terms of “Inflammatory” and “Non-Inflammatory”
+2. Upgrades Are a Mindset, So Think of Food in Terms of Inflammatory or Non-Inflammatory

 Which foods are which?

-It’s different for each person, since each person has a unique body chemistry.
+The answer is different for everyone because each person has unique body chemistry.

-Instead, determine what foods your body actually thrives on.
+Instead, you can determine what foods your body thrives on.

-3. Get Your Kitchen Organized for Your New Lifestyle
+3. Get Your Kitchen Organized as One of Your New Lifestyle Upgrades

-It’s important that you know that it has been relentlessly proven that people who succeed in making permanent improvements to their daily lifestyle habits do so because they psychologically prepared for change beforehand.
+It has been relentlessly proven that people who succeed in making permanent improvements to their daily lifestyle habits do so because they prepared for change psychologically beforehand:

-Is your kitchen poised to help you in your new nutritional upgrades?
+- Is your kitchen poised to help you with your new nutritional upgrades?

-Sometimes, what helps people to keep making better, healthier lifestyle choices every day, is to have an everyday checklist.
-Here’s a 56-second video that makes it easy to understand:
+Sometimes, what helps people to keep making better, healthier lifestyle choices is to have an everyday checklist.
+Below this article is a 56-second video that makes it easy to understand.

-In order to improve your self-care and increase your health protocols, you need a simple productivity system – a good system can help you to find extra time and energy.
+To improve your self-care, you need a simple productivity system – a good system can help you to find extra time and energy.

 You can create a new lifestyle schedule and daily routine that works best for your life.

-By utilizing principles of Success Psychology, you can ensure that your new, positive upgrades will “stick” (instead of having you start out with good intentions and then falling back into the same old habits).
+By utilizing the principles of Success Psychology, you can ensure that your new, positive upgrades will “stick” (instead of having you start with good intentions and then fall back into the same old habits).

 4. Eat More Raw Foods

-Sometimes, instead of telling people what they shouldn’t eat, it’s more helpful to tell people what they can eat.
+Sometimes, instead of just telling people what they shouldn’t eat, it’s helpful to tell them what they can eat.

-Raw food is basically any food that hasn’t been heated to (approximately) above 104 degrees.
+Raw food is any food that has not been heated above 104 degrees.

-When people refer to raw food, they’re often referring to the vegan variation (yet technically raw food could include raw meats, too – though this is far less pursued).
+When people refer to raw food, they’re often referring to the vegan variation (technically, raw food could include raw meats, too – though this is far less pursued).

 Raw food has an inherent lightness and vitality and is less likely to give you the food hangover that often accompanies rich, cooked foods.

 Cucumbers are hydrating and good for your skin.
-I have very sensitive, reactive skin (perhaps it’s my northern European heritage) so cucumbers are an essential part of my nutritional regimen.
+I have sensitive, reactive skin (perhaps it’s my northern European heritage), so cucumbers are an essential part of my nutritional regimen.

-While it’s important to have as many dark, leafy greens in your diet as you can, many greens don’t taste that great raw.
+While it’s important to have as many dark, leafy greens in your diet, many greens don’t taste that great raw.
 Expect spinach.
 Spinach is delicious raw.

-Spinach is good for your vision, bones, immunity, and it even has Vitamin K to help decalcify your body (I only eat raw spinach in moderate doses, however, as way too much can create a bit of toxicity.
+Spinach is good for your vision, bones, and immunity – and it even has Vitamin K to help decalcify your body (I only eat raw spinach in moderate doses, however, as way too much can create a bit of toxicity.
 Men over the age of 40 need to make sure that their bodies are not over-saturated in iron.)

 Cruciferous vegetables like broccoli are loaded with special cancer-squashing enzymes.

 What a powerhouse!
-Kale is truly a superfood loaded with an astounding nutrient profile, including Vitamin C for your metabolism and loads of fiber for your digestion.
-I prefer my kale lightly sautéed in a bit of coconut oil, or steamed.
+Kale is a superfood with an astounding nutrient profile, including Vitamin C for metabolism and loads of fiber for digestion.
+I prefer my kale lightly sautéed with coconut oil or steamed.

-Almonds provide me with a quality protein and they’re filling, so they sustain me and prevent me from getting hungry between meals.
-Almonds are good for your brain and your heart and they contain compounds that help with your body’s energy production.
+Almonds provide me with quality protein, and they’re filling, so they sustain me and prevent me from getting hungry between meals.
+Almonds are good for your brain and heart (in moderation) and contain compounds that help your body’s energy production.

-Lemons are anti-bacterial and full of beneficial bioflavanoids.
+Lemons are anti-bacterial and full of beneficial bioflavonoids.

-What’s amazing is, even though lemons are acidic, they have an alkalinizing effect on the body when used in moderate doses.
+What’s amazing is that even though lemons are acidic, they have an alkalinizing effect on the body when used in moderate doses.

-A few drops of freshly squeezed lemon or lime juice in water is something I have almost every day.
+A few drops of freshly squeezed lemon in water is something I have almost every day.

 Chia seeds help to balance blood sugar and add those healthy omegas to your diet.
-I pre-soak mine for smoothies, or use my coffee bean grinder to turn the seeds into meal.try this: from now on, think of foods in terms of 'inflammatory' or 'non-inflammatory'Click To Tweet
+I pre-soak mine for smoothies or use my coffee bean grinder to turn the seeds into powder.

 Red, Yellow, or Orange Bell Pepper

-Whether or not people eat organic is the least of my worries; however, when it comes to bell peppers, I definitely do try to get organic when possible, because it’s one of those foods that pesticide residues seem to hang around in.
+Whether or not people eat organic is the least of my worries; however, when it comes to bell peppers, I try to get organic when possible because it’s one of those foods in which pesticide residues seem to hang around.

 Bell peppers have ample amounts of advantageous phytochemicals and enjoy robust antioxidant activity.

-The nightshade family of vegetables can be irritating to some people, so perhaps bell peppers are not an everyday-food.
-However, many people find that they can easily ingest this nutritious vegetable three times a week.
+The nightshade family of vegetables can irritate some people, so perhaps bell peppers are not an everyday food.
+However, many people find they can easily ingest this nutritious vegetable three times a week.

-If you want to experiment with adding more raw foods into your weekly diet, you can utilize the list above – by replacing worse foods with better ones from the list.
+If you want to experiment with adding more raw foods to your weekly diet, you can utilize the list above – by replacing worse foods with better ones from the list.

 As I first began attempting to incorporate more living foods into my daily diet, one situation I found perplexing was: what to snack on between meals?